-This fast paced enriched course will focus on the following areas of study: square roots & pythagoras; fractions; algebra and graphing; percent, ratio & rate; surface area & volume; statistics; and geometry.
+This fast paced enriched course will focus on the following areas of study: square roots and pythagoras; fractions; algebra and graphing; percent, ratio & rate; surface area and volume; statistics; and geometry.
 Problem solving, games and puzzles will be integrated into each unit.
-All grade 8 Mini students are expected to write both the CNML and Gauss Math Contests offered by the school in February and May.
+All grade 8 Mini students are expected to write both the CNML and Gauss Math Contests offered by the school.